mpokrass/Personality-notes/psych-356.md

 Was a very anxious and unsafe time.
 He was described as very mighty, killed monsters.
 When goddess of love, Ishtar offered love and affections, he told her to GTFO because he was busy.
 She got annoyed, so she sent the bull of heaven down to punish them.
 Gilgamesh and friend kill the bull of heaven, so she is mad.
 She kills the friend, Gilgamesh's only friend.
 He is great, but he is alone.
 He runs around the world in anguish, looking for a solution.
 Is scared of dying as well.
 He finds someone who became immortal.
-He survived because (when the God's sent a flood for the "clamoring ambition") he built an arc.
+He survived because (when the God's sent a flood for the "clamouring ambition") he built an arc.
 But this won't happen again the guy says, so Gilgamesh is really upset and is in despair.
 All the hyper-agency he has is useless.
 He rebuffs love, says no to communal connection.